dxzlol/67/README.md

 scripts for matcha

-ui lib work in skidding ~90% functional from skidding. slider broken :sob: uhhh themes broken kinda 💀
+i am skid skid sahur

+the ui lib is WaifuUIxHomesickUI so skid so so so skid probably functional or sm